jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             wake_hour-sleep_hour
         )

-  and the terminal still shows passing tests
+  the terminal still shows passing tests.
+Time for a break

 ----